KingdomStudiosIO/docs/how-defi-kingdoms-works/the-gardens.md

 ### Locking Model

-_A portion of the JEWELs grown in the Gardens can be harvested immediately (i.e. are unlocked and immediately usable), while the rest are dispersed deep underground (locked).
+A portion of the JEWELs grown in the Gardens can be harvested immediately (i.e. are unlocked and immediately usable), while the rest are dispersed deep underground (locked).
 These locked JEWELs will slowly work their way upward and will be rewarded to the owners in time, but until unlocked cannot be used in any way (i.e. cannot be used for staking, providing liquidity, governance votes or any other in game transaction).
-Once claimed, locked tokens remain locked until the end of Epoch 51 (estimated to be in Q3 2022 depending on Harmony block speeds) at which point such locked Jewel will begin to unlock ratably over the next year (fully unlocking in Q3 2022 depending on Harmony block speeds).
+Once claimed, locked tokens remain locked until the end of Epoch 51 (estimated to be in Q3 2022 depending on Harmony block speeds) at which point such locked JEWEL will begin to unlock ratably over the next year (fully unlocking in Q3 2022 depending on Harmony block speeds).

-**Heroes will have the ability to mine for these locked JEWEL tokens, unlocking them early.**_
+**Heroes will have the ability to mine for these locked JEWEL tokens, unlocking them early.**

-To balance the amazing multipliers that early adopters that provide liquidity via the Gardens receive, our tokenomics include a locking model on the Jewel tokens received from providing liquidity.
+To balance the amazing multipliers that early adopters that provide liquidity via the Gardens receive, our tokenomics include a locking model on the JEWEL tokens received from providing liquidity.
 The calculation of what portion of your rewards is locked vs unlocked only takes effect once you click the **CLAIM** button.
 Whenever rewards are **CLAIMED** from the Gardens, a portion of the rewards will be unlocked (i.e. immediately usable to trade, buy, sell, stake in the bank) and the remainder will be locked.
-The allocation of Jewel between unlocked and locked amounts will depend in which Epoch the rewards are **CLAIMED**, not on when they are earned or staked.
+The allocation of JEWEL between unlocked and locked amounts will depend in which Epoch the rewards are **CLAIMED**, not on when they are earned or staked.

 **Starting the first Epoch, 5% of any rewards claimed from the Gardens were unlocked and immediately accessible and 95% of rewards claimed from the Gardens were locked.
 The percentage of rewards CLAIMED from the Garden that are unlocked will increase by 2% every Epoch until after Epoch 51 where any rewards claimed thereafter will be 100% unlocked.
 This 2% increase of unlocked rewards per Epoch applies only to unclaimed rewards (i.e. once claimed, locked rewards do not benefit from this increasing unlock rate per Epoch and will remain locked until after Epoch 51 when they will start to unlock)**